 Over the last two decades, faculty salary increases at the University of Illinois have ranged from zero (twice) to 8%, with most years between 2% and 5%.
 The University was highly competitive in the faculty salary market until the late 1980s.
 Beginning with the first 0% increase year, FY 1988, the University lost significant ground through FY 1994, made slow but steady progress from FY 1995 through FY 2002, fell again in the second 0% increase year of FY 2003, then recovered somewhat in FY 2004 and FY 2005.
 Figure 11 shows the average salary of full-time instructional faculty in the ranks of Assistant Professor and above at each University of Illinois campus as a percent of its peer group median since 1990.
-(UIC and UIUC are compared to their 1985 IBHE peer groups, while UIS is compared to its 2002 IBHE peer group.)
+UIUC, mired far below its peer group median, has achieved slight progress in the last three years, but has remained around 7% below its peer group median.
 Salaries for UIC have generally exceeded the median, while those at UIS have hovered around the median.
-UIUC, mired far below its peer group median, has achieved slight progress in the last three years, but has remained around 7% below its peer group median.